 It’s common for founders/CEOs to significantly underestimate this point.
 Yes, the right candidate will join you for the right reason – they’re sold on the product, the people and the vision – so there will be some room for negotiation.

 But there’s a strong chance your next hire will be the highest-paid person in your business.
 Are you ready for that?

 Sometimes things can go so well that you’re like a kid in a sweet shop.
 You have a wad of cash to spend on the best people and candidates are falling over themselves to join you.
 In this instance, we’ve seen people tempted to bring in as many ‘big hitters’ as they can.
 This is only successful when you’ve considered the ‘balance’ of the top table.

 Diversity in all its forms has endless benefits.
-Though, I want to emphasise a balanced ‘structure’ here, with a focus on skills.
-Are there clear delineations in terms of expertise, accountability, and agenda?
+Though, what I’m referring to in this point is a balance of skills and expertise.
+Are there clear delineations in terms of responsibility and ownership?
 Experienced teams will often overlap, and this is healthy in moderation.
 But the really successful scale-ups get the right people in the right seats, making them accountable for the area in which they are uniquely skilled.